liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Batch requests
 ~~~~~~~~~~~~~~

-The following URL accepts ordered sequences (json arrays) of
+The following URL accepts POSTs of ordered sequences (json arrays) of
 encoded HTTP requests in one HTTP request body ::

     >>> batch_url = '/adhocracy-batch/'